acumartini/dectet-public/README.md

 ## EV - Envelope Generator and VCA

-A 10-channel ADSR Envelope Generator with audio inputs and a builtin VCA.
+A 10-channel ADSR Envelope Generator with audio inputs and a built-in VCA.
 When an envelope is retriggered it rises from the current envelope position to preserve continuity.
 Holding an envelope’s gate open will allow it to proceed to and maintain the sustain phase.
 The release phase is triggered as soon as an envelope’s gate is closed.

 | Control Notes | T | R | |
 | - | - | - | - |